 If plan sponsors want to insure employees at their reduced hours for a corresponding decrease in benefits they must submit an earnings change in WEBS online.

-Employees laid off due to COVID may continue to be covered for all benefits until September 25, 2021 on a premium-paying basis provided all laid-off employees in a class are treated consistently.
-We will be extending (from July 3, 2021 to September 25, 2021) our allowance for continuation of LTD during COVID-related layoffs to match IDEL requirements and will apply it to all provinces.
-These COVID-terms apply to SSQ, Empire, La Capitale, and Cooperators.
+Employees laid off due to COVID may continue to be covered for all benefits until July 30, 2022 on a premium-paying basis provided all laid-off employees in a class are treated consistently.
+We will be extending our allowance for continuation of LTD during COVID-related layoffs to match IDEL requirements until July 30, 2022 and will apply it to all provinces.
+These COVID-terms apply to SSQ, Empire, La Capitale, Cooperators and Wawanesa.

 Standard reinstatement provisions apply.
 If a member returns to work within 12 months from the last day worked, they are eligible on the plan as of the day they return to work without medical evidence required.
 For reinstatements outside 12 months, medical evidence may be required.